 How to Size a Generator for Commercial Building

 When it comes to installing a generator for a commercial building, size matters.
 To determine the appropriate size for your commercial generator, you’ll have to consider single- or three-phase power, voltage selection, and total power output.
-The following is a concise guide to helping determine the best fit for you.
+The following is a concise guide to helping determine the best size generator for you.

-Before calculating the appropriate size for a generator for a commercial building, you may want to think about the following…
+Before you calculate the appropriate size for your commercial generator, you may want to think about the following…

 - Voltage drop – When motors start, they create a current surge that step loads the generator and creates a voltage drop.
 Most commercial applications should be limited to about 15% voltage drop.